 Denise Nickerson, who most famously played Violet Beauregarde in Mel Stuart’s Willy Wonka & the Chocolate Factory, was in contention for the role of Regan.
 But then her parents got a hold of the script and, troubled by what they read, pulled her from the production’s shortlist.

-9. LINDA BLAIR’S MOTHER WAS WAY INTO THE SCRIPT.
+9. LINDA BLAIR’S MOTHER LOVED THE SCRIPT.